Guntikiwritescode/YahuCode/LANGUAGE.md

 - **#15 `human_shields(...)` — the exception-legalizer.** Suppresses whatever a
   civilian-harm operation throws; the shield claim is **never verified**; the caught exception's responsibility is reassigned to whoever was harmed.
-The butt is the excuse's elasticity and self-certification — the maneuver that converts victims into the cause.
-Never endorsed.

 - **#16 Oct-7 `t=0` / `TimelineError`.** The clock is fixed at a single origin.
 Any
   symbol from prior context (`occupation`, `blockade`, `1948`, `1967`, `nakba`, `siege`) referenced in a `timeline(...)` op is ruled out of scope and raises a `TimelineError`.
-The butt is the **clock-starting / context-erasure maneuver**, never the dead.
-Context is not justification, and the lives lost are never trivialized.
-This is the highest misread-risk feature — it has the least margin for sloppy use.
+The **clock-starting / context-erasure manoeuvre**, never the dead.

 - **#17 Differential access.** Entities carry a category tag.
 In ACTUAL, `access(entity)` consults a differential table (some categories get full resources/permits/protections, others restricted — documented reality).
 In OFFICIAL, this is laundered to a uniform "equal — the only democracy in the region."
-  Polarity is mandatory: the inequality lives in ACTUAL; **the lie is the proclamation of equality**.
-The butt is the false claim and the system, never the people.
-The apartheid characterization is contested and is flagged as such.
+  Polarity is mandatory: the inequality lives in ACTUAL.

 - **#18 `ceasefire` — pause, not halt.** Reads like `break`; the parser lowers it to a no-op `continue`; the loop resumes.
-The butt is the **euphemistic word**.
-The question of who violates a ceasefire is left deliberately unengaged.

 - **#19 `AntisemitismError` — a false positive paired with a false negative.** This is the most on-thesis feature, and both halves are mandatory:
   - **False positive:** `criticism(conduct)` of the government is universally miscast to `attack(identity)`, silencing the critic.
 The substance of the criticism is left unexamined.
-The alarm keys on `target == government`, **not** on whether anything is actually antisemitic.
+The alarm keys on `target == government`.
-  - **False negative:** real antisemitism exists as a genuine value in ACTUAL, and because the alarm keys on target-is-government, it **never fires on it**.
-OFFICIAL proclaims vigilance; ACTUAL shows the alarm is uncorrelated with real antisemitism; the diff exposes exactly that gap.

-  The false-negative half is what keeps "**antisemitism is real**" un-eraseable and blocks any denialist reading: the real incident sits in ACTUAL, un-erased, while the vigilance apparatus looks straight past it.
-The feature ridicules the bad-faith deflection, never the reality of antisemitism.

 ---

-## Backlog stdlib — additional rhetorical maneuvers
+## Backlog stdlib — additional rhetorical manoeuvres

 Six further statements round out the standard library.
-Each is an ordinary, non-covert government-rhetoric move: it records **one PUBLIC event** whose OFFICIAL face is the prettier line and whose ACTUAL face is the candid mechanism.
-None of them branch, halt, or touch the coalition — the butt is always the *maneuver*, never a victim.
-The faces below are byte-for-byte what the runtime records.
+Each is an ordinary, non-covert government-rhetoric move: it records **one PUBLIC event** whose OFFICIAL Face is the prettier line, and whose ACTUAL face is the actual mechanism.

 ### `proportionate(claim);` — the self-certifying "proportionate response"

 A proportionality assertion that applies no test.
 It passes at any magnitude — the claim certifies itself.
-Compare the universal `(self_defense)` cast: the joke is the escape hatch that never fails.
+Compare the universal `(self_defense)` cast: the escape hatch never fails.

 | OFFICIAL (what you may call it) | ACTUAL (what it is) |
 | --- | --- |